solidi/hl-mods/workspace/redist/readme.txt

 - FreeSlave for the latest Half-Life forge game data file (.fgd) https://github.com/FreeSlave/halflife-fgd
 - Dmitry for the video game cabinet model
 - Santa sound effects and delicious! from various youtube sources
 - Sanic and Evil Santa art from their perspective authors
+- suXin for sys_timescale support and deep mutator inspirations https://github.com/suXinjke/HalfPayne